Just a couple hundred million to sift through, no sweat…

 Come on, click it.
 You know you want to.

 Headspace, an online healthcare company who specializes in meditation, wanted to know more than how their users were feeling about their Buddy feature.
-So they sent this survey email.
+So they sent this example of a great email survey.

-This email is upfront about what’s coming (and how long it will take).
+This marketing email is upfront about what’s coming (and how long it will take).

 Yeah, it’s a survey.
 But not boring.